 What if the awkwardness of that conversation is a sign that we need to create more tools, cultivate more shared understanding?
 What if that project that’s heading sideways is trying to tell us that we’re stumbling into a knowledge gap that needs to be filled in?
 What if the hazy confusion that surrounds that task or goal is really just an invitation to get creative about our approach?

-Meaningful and important work isn’t always simple, because meaningful and important work demands that we embrace the madness of digging deep into what we haven’t yet seen.
+Meaningful and important work isn’t always simple, because meaningful and important work demands that we embrace the adventure of digging deep into what we haven’t yet seen.